CREA-Mont-Blanc/camtrap-processor/README.md

 # Notes
 - The csv file `hashes_output_duplicates_sha256.csv` and `hashes_output_duplicates_pixels_md5.csv` will be generated in the `CLEANED` directory, containing the SHA256 and MD5 hashes of the images, with and without tags, respectively.
 These files can be used to identify duplicate images

+- Processing manifests and intermediate CSVs: `/data/CLEANED/.tmp/` after processing.
+- Hash and duplicate reports: `/data/CLEANED/` (or chosen subfolder) as `hashes_output.csv` and files produced by `run_extract_duplicates.sh`.

+If you want, I can also add a short example showing a full interactive session and expected folder changes on the host after running the pipeline.